DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Dirk_Lewandowski_def/index.markdown

 [^3]: Dirk Lewandowski, ‘A Three-Year Study on the Freshness of Web Search
     Engine Databases’, *Journal of Information Science*, 34 (2008):
-    817-831; Alexander Ntoulas, Junghoo Cho, and Christopher Olston, ‘What’s New On The Web?: The Evolution Of The Web From A Search Engine Perspective’, *Proceedings of the 13th International Conference on World Wide Web,* 2004, pp. 1-12.
+    817-831; Alexander Ntoulas, Junghoo Cho, and Christopher Olston, ‘What’s New on the Web?: The Evolution of the Web from a Search Engine Perspective’, *Proceedings of the 13th International Conference on World Wide Web*, 2004, pp. 1-12.

 [^4]: Studies show that search engines do not come close to achieving a
     comprehensive index and that different search engines do not always find the same documents.
-Although there is no current research on the comprehensiveness of search engines, from older research (Krishna Bharat, and Andrei Broder, ‘A Technique for Measuring the Relative Size and Overlap of Public Web Search Engines’, *Computer Networks and ISDN Systems* 30*.*1-7 (1998): 379-388; Steve Lawrence and C. Lee Giles, ‘Searching the World Wide Web’, *Science* 280 (3
+Although there is no current research on the comprehensiveness of search engines, from older research (Krishna Bharat and Andrei Broder, ‘A Technique for Measuring the Relative Size and Overlap of Public Web Search Engines’, *Computer Networks and ISDN Systems* 30*.*1-7 (1998): 379-388; Steve Lawrence and C. Lee Giles, ‘Searching the World Wide Web’, *Science* 280 (3